clementvidon/Makefile_tutor/README.md

 - split the line with a `backslash`
 - substitution reference so `main.c` becomes `src/main.c`
-- compilers rule uses multiple source directories
+- compilers rule uses multiple source and object directories
 - `@D` expands to the directory part of the target file name
 - `clean` rule `--recursive`
 - `info` rule print the `$(NAME)` recipe without executing it